hlandau/service/.github/README.md

 Bugs
 ----

-  - If you don't consume registered configurables, the user cannot configure the options of this package, rendering it somewhat unusable.
-You must handle registered configurables.
-The easyconfig example above suffices.

   - Testing would be nice, but a library of this nature isn't too susceptible to unit testing.
 Something to think about.